parkerjgit/algorithms/readme.md

 1. **Bit-Wise:** insert m into n, filter a collection with bitmask, ...
 1. **[Backtracking]()** - for space efficiency
 1. **[OOP]()** - design phone directory, design an exam room seating
+1. **[Sequences and Subsequences]()** - try representing as linked list or intervals, try counting values or tails, consider invariants, ...

 testing for each